AMERICA AT RISK

 Key to continuation of a democracy is balance of power.
 The objective of those who wish to obtain more power is to tear down the balance of power.
 In recent years, in this country, those whose objective is to obtain more power have succeeded in reducing checks and balances.
 This is a result of the smartest and best positioned leaders seizing opportunity and executing a long term plan.

 Our Founders set up Congress to be the primary place of power in our government.
-It is Article I of our Constitution and it follows that those seeking to obtain more power must first reduce the power of Congress in order to achieve their objectives.
+It is Article I of our Constitution.
+It follows that those seeking to obtain more power must first reduce the power of Congress in order to achieve their objectives.
 Secondly, those seeking more power must reduce the stabilizing influence of the courts.

 Those seeking more power favor a more authoritarian form of government.
 Loyalty and support of a strong leader brings favor, over and above traditional power, to loyal power seekers.
 A shift to a more authoritarian form of government has taken place in recent years in this country.
 Here are some examples.

-The two most recent Presidential impeachment trials have provided substantial evidence that, considering the modern day political climate, a President essentially cannot be impeached and removed from office.
+The trial of Bill Clinton and the trial of Donald Trump have provided overriding evidence that, considering the recent political climate, a President cannot be impeached and removed from office.
 This alone substantially increases the power of our most powerful leader.

 Our laws indirectly allow the power shift.